Conwy Valley Tour example

 - Conwy next stop for a guided walking tour of the medieval walled town of Conwy with its mighty 13th c castle built by Edward I to dominate and guard the banks of the Conwy Estuary.
 Walk on the walls surrounding the town, stroll on the quayside see the smallest house and on to browse in the many charming crafts shops.

-- Drive into the Conwy Mountains for amazing views of this rocky landscape perhaps see some of the Carneddau Ponies that wander free over the hills.
+- Continue into the Conwy Mountains for amazing views of this rocky landscape perhaps see some of the Carneddau Ponies that wander free over the hills.
 Travel along the narrow lanes until we come into sight of the Conwy River.

 - Tucked in the Conwy Valley is the village of Trefriw with its 19thc woollen mill and ‘new’ 13thc Church built by Llywelyn ap Iorwerth Prince of Gwynedd so his wife did not have to walk up into the high hills worship.